bll123/di/README.txt

 - done: move the totals processing into the main library.
 - done: finish the api, there's still a couple of routines to write
-- done: linux tirpc library
+- done: linux tirpc library (nfs quotas)
 - get all the basics working
 - wiki documentation for the api
 - make the beta available to download
 - work on the test suite
 - get basic di working on all platforms I have access to.
 - check the cmake configuration against mkconfig.  check again. re-check.
-- i have macos now, test quotas and nfs quotas there
+- I have macos now, test quotas and nfs quotas there
 - write the manual page for the library
 - re-write the readme, get ready for production release
 - wiki page updates and rewrite